thetayloredman/ProtoBot/README.md

 Plus, as ProtoBot grows we will continue to rely on MANY, MANY more external services to provide it's function.

+## What is ProtoBot?

+ProtoBot is a Discord bot made by furries, for furries.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):